clay/amphora/docs/plugins/README.md

 # Plugins

-> #### warning::API Notice
+{% hint style='danger' %}

-> Plugin functionality will change in Amphora v7.0.0, with many of the methods being deprecated in favor of using the [Event Bus](../topics/event-bus.md).
+Plugin functionality will change in Amphora v7.0.0, with many of the methods being deprecated in favor of using the [Event Bus](../topics/event-bus.md).
 Please upgrade to Amphora v6.6.0 as soon as possible and transition to using Event Bus topics.

+{% endhint %}

 Plugins allow for you to extend functionality in Amphora by tapping into lifecycle hooks in Amphora to perform secondary actions on the server.